ThinkingInXyZ/MiniLight.NET/README.md

 As the C# version of MiniLight [linked](http://www.lomont.org/Software/#GraphicsDemos) on the [MiniLight page](http://www.hxa.name/minilight/) throws an StackOverflowException after a while (sometimes as soon as on the third iteration), I thought I'd give it a try and rewrite the code from scratch.
-I will be using the C code as a reference.
+I will be using the C/C++ code as a reference.

 Features
 --------
-Right now I'm aiming at the same feature set as the C version of MiniLight but I'm going to add a GUI that will at least show the current iteration of the render in progress.
+Right now I'm aiming at the same feature set as the C/C++ version of MiniLight but I'm going to add a GUI that will at least show the current iteration of the render in progress.

 Tools of the trade